ECronin1973/Applied_Statistics_MyWork/README.md

 # Applied Statistics Assessment Submission

-Welcome to my repository for the Applied Statistics module assessment for the academic year 2024/2025.
-This repository contains my submissions for the module, including detailed tasks and a comprehensive project.
+Welcome to Edward Cronin's repository for the Applied Statistics Module 2024/2025.
+This repository contains the student's submissions for the module, including detailed tasks and a comprehensive project.

 ### Overview
 This README file is structured into two main sections:

-Section 1: Applied Statistics Tasks 2024/2025 : This section includes various tasks assigned throughout the module, showcasing my understanding and application of statistical concepts and techniques.
+Section 1: Applied Statistics Tasks 2024/2025: This section includes various tasks assigned throughout the module, showcasing the student's understanding and application of statistical concepts and techniques.

-Section 2: Applied Statistics Project 2024/2025: This section presents my final project, which integrates the knowledge and skills acquired during the course to address a complex statistical problem.
+Section 2: Applied Statistics Project 2024/2025: This section presents the student's final project, which integrates the knowledge and skills acquired during the course to address a complex statistical problem.

-Feel free to explore the repository to see my approach and solutions to the tasks and project.
-Your feedback is always welcome!
+Feel free to explore the repository to see the students' approaches and solutions to the tasks and project.
+Feedback is always welcome!

 ### Contents
-tasks.ipynb: This file contains five tasks completed as outlined in the Tasks Section of the [2024 Applied Statistics Module README document](https://github.com/ianmcloughlin/2425_applied_statistics/blob/main/README.md).
+tasks.ipynb: This file contains four tasks completed as outlined in the Tasks Section of the [2024 Applied Statistics Module README document](https://github.com/ianmcloughlin/2425_applied_statistics/blob/main/README.md).

 project.ipynb: This file contains the completed project work as outlined in the Project Section of the [2024 Applied Statistics Module README document](https://github.com/ianmcloughlin/2425_applied_statistics/blob/main/README.md).